 Some clients will be digitally excluded - i.e. completely unable to appoint HMRC online or manage their own Property Account due to age, disability, remoteness of location or for any other reason, including religious beliefs.
 These clients will be eligible for a paper return but can instead use the telephone process below to enable their agent to have access to their Property Account online if they choose.

 Other clients will be digitally challenged – i.e. they do not fall within the criteria for digital exclusion but they will still struggle to handle the process by themselves.
 HMRC considers that this group should, with support, be able to complete the steps online.
-These clients will not therefore be eligible for a paper return, but we have been told that they should be able to access support from HMRC to authorise their client digitally.
-In practice, we consider it more likely that the agent will provide the necessary support rather than refer clients to HMRC and HMRC would certainly appreciate agents supporting their digitally challenged clients through the process.
+These clients will not therefore be eligible for a paper return.
+The intention was that these individuals should be able to access support from HMRC to authorise their client digitally but the proposed process is not currently available so in practice, we consider it more likely that the agent will provide the necessary support rather than refer clients to HMRC and HMRC would certainly appreciate agents supporting their digitally challenged clients through the process.

 A paper return

 A digitally excluded taxpayer can contact HMRC by calling 0300 200 3300 to ask for a paper return (form reference PPDCGT), which they could then ask the agent to complete.

 Alternatively, an agent can request a paper return on behalf of a digitally excluded individual via the agent line.
 It is not possible to download a form – the agent must ring up for it.

 If a paper return is needed, it makes sense to request it as soon as possible in the process.
 Taxpayers or their agents can request the form in advance of a sale.